justincanthony/travel-tracker-remix/README.md

 Particular challenges included making different network requests containing data sets that required filtering and matching `userID's` in order to display accurate trip information.
 This challenge was simplified by refactoring the original API mentioned above to handle new network requests and give desired specific user information removing the frontend logic and uneeded extra data from the original endpoints.
 More details about the api refactor can be found <a href="https://github.com/justincanthony/travel-tracker-remix-api/blob/main/README.md">here</a>.

+Responisve design was implemented to enhance the UX/UI for different devices.

 ### Built With

 [![React Hooks][react-hooks-shield]][react-hooks-url]